Welcome to the beautiful South Pacific:

-We hope you too enjoy reading all about this exotic destination to find out the best things to see and do.
-Hopefully we have inspired you enough to make a booking through one of our affiliated booking partners promoted through this travel guide ...
+I hope you enjoy reading all about this exotic destination and find out some of the best things to see and do.
+Hopefully I've inspired you enough to make a booking through one of our affiliated booking partners promoted throughout this travel guide ...